phi42/ad-enforcement-tool/docs/implementation.md

 └─────────────────────────────────────────────────────┘
 ```

-If `--config <path>` is passed, both default files are skipped and only that file is loaded.
+Alternatively, if `--config <path>` is passed, the global config is merged with the specified file instead of the default project config.

 The full set of recognised keys lives in [internal/config/keys.go](../internal/config/keys.go):